jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   - **stage-2 offence** has the same meaning as in section 86J
   - **stage-3 offence** has the same meaning as in section 86J.

+**Aggravating and mitigating factors: overview**

+### 8A Overview of aggravating and mitigating factors
+Aggravating and mitigating factors in cases of any kind (1) Section 9 is about aggravating and mitigating factors that the court must or may take into account in sentencing or otherwise dealing with an offender.
+Aggravating and mitigating factors in some cases involving violence or neglect (2) Section 9A is about aggravating and mitigating factors that the court must or may take into account in sentencing or otherwise dealing with an offender in a case involving violence against, or neglect of,—
+  (a) a child under the age of 14 years; or
+  (b) a young person of or over the age of 14 years but under 18 years.
+Sentence reductions under personal mitigating factors in cases of any kind (3) Sections 9B to 9T are about the following sentence reductions:
+  (a) sentence of any type reduced under youth mitigating factor (sections 9B to 9F):
+  (b) specified sentence reduced under guilty plea mitigating factor (sections 9G to 9K):
+  (c) sentence of any type reduced under remorse mitigating factor (sections 9L to 9P):
+  (d) sentence of imprisonment reduced under all applicable personal mitigating factors (sections 9Q to 9S).

+**Aggravating and mitigating factors in cases of any kind**

 ### 9 Aggravating and mitigating factors
+Aggravating factors
 (1) In sentencing or otherwise dealing with an offender the court must take into account the following aggravating factors to the extent that they are applicable in the case:
   (a) that the offence involved actual or threatened violence or the actual or threatened use of a weapon:
   (b) that the offence involved unlawful entry into, or unlawful presence in, a dwelling place: